Stay Updated on Crypto Compliance & Crypto Regulation in the EU

 1. Financial Penalties

 One of the most immediate and tangible consequences of non-compliance is the imposition of financial penalties.
 These can be substantial and may vary depending on the severity of the breach and the specific regulations in each EU member state.
-It's important to note that:
+The regulation allows for substantial monetary sanctions:

 2. Criminal and Administrative Sanctions